Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 Certain laboratory tests are performed to confirm the diagnosis of chronic leukaemia.

-Complete blood picture and smear: The patient’s blood is taken and visualised under the microscope.
-A rough estimate of each cell per unit surface is counted.
-In the patient, with chronic leukaemia of myeloid origin or CML, the patient has elevated levels of granulocytes (neutrophils, basophils, eosinophils).
+Complete blood Picture and Smear: The patient’s blood is taken and visualised under the microscope.
+A rough estimate of each cell per unit surface are counted.
+In patient with chronic leukaemia of myeloid origin or CML, the patient has elevated levels of granulocytes (neutrophils, basophils, eosinophils).
 In chronic leukaemia of lymphoid origin or CLL, the lymphocytic cells are in abundance.

 Apart from the number, the slide can also show the abnormalities in size, shape, abnormal nuclear forms which can be seen under the microscope.
 All these defective cells indicate the genetic changes in the patient and the non-functionality of the cells.